RyanOatmeal/RyanOatmeal/nixos/home-manager/ryano/tmux/README.md

 - `ctrl-b + q` followed by number to change to pane inside a window.
 - `ctrl-b + c` to create a new window.
 - `ctrl-b + '` and enter window number to change to that window.

+## Custom Keybinds

+Look in `definition.nix` for current custom keybinds and use that file to add more.